Dublin City FM

-103.2 Dublin City FM (Previously: Anna Livia FM and Dublin City Anna Livia FM) is an Independent Local Radio station in Dublin, Ireland, operated by Dublin Public Service Radio Association Ltd, under a sound broadcasting contract from the Broadcasting Authority of Ireland.
+103.2 Dublin City FM (Previously: Anna Livia FM and Dublin City Anna Livia FM) is an Independent Local Radio station in Dublin, Ireland, operated by Dublin Public Service Radio Association Ltd, under a sound broadcasting contract from Coimisiún na Meán.
 The station broadcasts on the 103.2 MHz FM frequency.
 Dublin City FM's Broadcast tower is located on "Rock Solid" tower on Three Rock Mountain, County Dublin.
 Dublin City FM is Ireland's only special interest, arts and cultural radio station.

 History

 The station's first broadcast was from Grafton Street, Dublin in 1992.
-Since 1992, the station has moved several times including to Griffith College and Sheriff Street.
-However the station has been situated in Dublin's Docklands since 2001.
-Former members of the Dublin City FM team include Robbie Fogarty (Sunshine 106.8), Declan Carty (Newstalk), Dermot Whelan (Today FM) and Brian Lally (RTÉ).
+Since 1992, the station has moved several times including to Griffith College and Sheriff Street. & Dublin Docklands|Dublin's Docklands.
+They are now based near Smuthfield Luas Stop.

 In 2001, the station was renamed "Dublin City Anna Livia FM" due to its connection and funding from Dublin City Council.
 In December 2007, the station was renamed "103.2 Dublin City FM" for advertising and branding purposes.